apache/incubator-devlake-website/docs/GettingStarted/DockerComposeSetup.md

    - Method 1: In the docker-compose.yml, set an environment variable ENCRYPTION_SECRET: "copied string"
    - Method 2: Alternatively, you can set the ENCRYPTION_SECRET environment variable in the .env file: ENCRYPTION_SECRET="copied string"

-     If you set the ENCRYPTION_SECRET environment variable in both the terminal session and the .env file, the value set in the terminal session takes precedence.
+     If you set the ENCRYPTION_SECRET environment variable in both docker-compose.yml and the .env file, the value set in docker-compose.yml takes precedence.

    **Please make sure to keep the ENCRYPTION_SECRET safe as it is used to encrypt sensitive information in the database, such as personal access tokens and passwords.
 If ENCRYPTION_SECRET is lost, it may not be possible to decrypt this sensitive information.**